-- The Department aims to be a leading esteemed centre for medical teaching and research across the breadth of the discipline of Anatomical Sciences.
+- The Department aims to be a leading esteemed center for medical teaching and research across the breadth of the discipline of Anatomical Sciences.

-- To develop the communication skill and the human touch to serve the sufferings to uphold the saying "MEDICAL PROFESSION IS NOBEL PROFESSION".
+- To develop communication skills and the human touch to serve the sufferings, uphold the saying "MEDICAL PROFESSION IS NOBLE PROFESSION."

-- To inspire the students to develop Love for the Motherland and Patriotism.
+- To inspire the students to develop a love for the Motherland and Patriotism.

-- The overall mission of department is to lay strong foundation for medical education with emphasis on clinically relevant course material so as to address a crucial need for patient care, support and medical research.
+- The department's overall mission is to give a strong foundation for medical education with an emphasis on clinically relevant course material to address a crucial need for patient care, support, and medical research.

-- To be an active partner in the University's effort to excel in teaching and research and contribute to the Faculty of Medicine, training of competent and caring doctors for the nation.
+- To be an active partner in the University's effort to excel in teaching & research, contribute to the faculty of medicine, & train competent and caring doctors for the nation.

-- To inculcate the human values and medical ethics to achieve the goal of supremacy in service.
+- To inculcate human values and medical ethics to achieve the goal of supremacy in service.

-- To impart a strong conceptual and relevant factual ground to undergraduate & post graduate students taking the Anatomy Course.
+- To impart a solid conceptual and relevant factual ground to undergraduate & postgraduate students taking the Anatomy Course.

 - To strive for excellence in the Anatomy Teaching Programmes.

 - To create an intellectually vibrant environment within the department.

 - To foster a strong sense of belongingness among staff and past and present students.